 2–3 hour drive

-A tour of the first president’s home should be a bucket list item for all Americans.
-Mount Vernon sits perfectly upon the Potomac River, and the estate features a variety of tours and experiences.
+A tour of the first president’s home should be a bucket list item for all American families.
+Mount Vernon sits perfectly upon the Potomac River, and the estate features a variety of tours and experiences perfect for families with kids.
 Learn about life in the 18th century on this historical daytrip, delve into the start of American independence, and explore Washington’s farm, including a replica slave cabin and Washington’s 16-sided treading barn.
-On Independence Day, enjoy an evening of family fun and fireworks to celebration our nation’d founding.
+On Independence Day, enjoy an evening of family fun and fireworks to celebrate our nation’s founding.
 They even light up the mansion in red, white and blue during the event!
+Kids will love visiting the historical attractions at George Washington’s Mount Vernon.

 mountvernon.org • (703) 780-2000